-This school event will consist of a talk (a lecture), debate and a workshop on youth/children’s digital rights.
+This school event consisted of a talk (a lecture), debate and a workshop on youth/children’s digital rights.

-Professor Andy Phippen’s lecture will review recent policy and educational approaches to online safety and contrast that with his own research with young people on how they use digital technology.
-He will raise concerns around whether the rights of children are being ignored in the drive to ensure they are 'safe' online.
+Professor Andy Phippen’s lecture reviewed recent policy and educational approaches to online safety and contrasted that with his own research with young people on how they use digital technology.
+He raised concerns around whether the rights of children are being ignored in the drive to ensure they are 'safe' online.

-The talk will be followed by a facilitated debate/discussion and will close with an activity in which pupils will be asked to create their own rights charter.
-The charters will then be judged and the best charter will be awarded with a prize.
+The talk was followed by a facilitated debate/discussion and closed with an activity in which pupils were asked to create their own rights charter.
+The charters were then judged and the best charter was awarded with a prize.

 The importance of the awareness of the digital rights

 This specific event/topic was highly relevant nowadays as for young people life without information and communications technology seems as unfathomable and quaint as an era before sliced bread (Rallings, 2015).
 They undoubtedly will receive some form of online safety education in their schools, and many will have their social lives impacted by filtering, monitoring or surveillance applied by adults in their lives justified by the need to keep them safe.